affinity-digital-ltd/unit1/README.md

 - `release/[version number]` - For pushing new code into production

 ## Creating Pull Requests
-You should never work on or push to the master branch directly.
-Any new code should be branched off of develop (see above), and before you merge your work back into `develop` you must first create a pull request and submit it for review.
+**You should never work on or push to the master branch directly**.
+Any new code should be branched off of develop (see above), and before you merge your work back into `develop` you must first create a [pull request](https://yangsu.github.io/pull-request-tutorial/) and submit it for review.

 To submit a PR for review, please paste a link of the PR into the slack channel `#pr-review` at which point your peers and coaches can leave you feedback.